prashanth-nani/sentiment-analysis/README.md

-## Sentiment Analysis
+## Snapdeal Crawler

-It is a system built using Python and NLTK to analyse the reviews of a product obtained from e-commerce websites.
-The reviews are first cleaned using suitable regular expressions, stemming, removal of stop words and word tokenizing.
-Thereafter they are classified using Naive Bayes to determine the sentiment as being positive, negative or neutral.

-The reviews are scraped from snapdeal website.
-The features of this tool are as follows.

 #### Features:
 * Option to choose a proxy connection
 * Works with authenticated proxy
 * Fetches all the reviews of ALL the mobile phones available
 * Record logs to capture errors
-* Manages directories by itself (Automatic cleaning up of files when execution starts)
+* Manages directories by itself (Automatic cleaning up of files when execution starts)u

 #### Requirements:
 * Python 3.4+